More petroleum products produced in April despite lower Covid-hit demand

-New Delhi, May 21 (IANS) Indian refineries produced more petroleum products in April this year than what was achieved in the same period last year even as demand conditions remain tepid with slower sales of auto fuels in the country amid wave of fresh Covid-19 wave and lockdowns in various parts of the country.
+New Delhi: Indian refineries produced more petroleum products in April this year than what was achieved in the same period last year even as demand conditions remain tepid with slower sales of auto fuels in the country amid wave of fresh Covid-19 wave and lockdowns in various parts of the country.

 According to petroleum ministry data, production of petroleum products by Oil's Refineries during April, 2021 was 20525.69 TMT (thousand million tonne) which is 0.97 per cent higher than the target for the month and 31.04 per cent higher than the production during April, 2020.